 The draws for the game take place every Wednesday and Saturday night at 10:59 p.m.
 Eastern Time in Tallahassee, Florida.
 To claim prizes, ticket expiration periods vary from state to state, from 90 days to one year.

-Past winners of the Powerball have provided us with both great success stories as well as some more disastrous tales.
-Eighty-four year-old Gloria MacKenzie is a great example of the former.
-She purchased a “quick pick” random ticket which resulted in her winning a mammoth $590 million, which is the largest Powerball jackpot in history.
-An instance of where someone used their winnings wisely was reported by the Oregon Post, who said of how one winner increased their wealth, turning $18 million winnings into $33 million in ten years through property investment.
+Past winners of the Powerball have provided us with great news of success.
+Eighty-four-year-old Gloria MacKenzie is a great example.
+In 2013, she purchased a "quick pick" random ticket which resulted in her winning a mammoth $590 million, which is one of the largest Powerball jackpots in history.

 The Powerball is part of the Multi-State Lottery Association (MSLA) which is a non-profit, government owned association, operated by an agreement with various U.S lotteries.
 The MUSL was formed by seven American lotteries in 1987, launching its first game in 1987.
-The money retained by the MSLA is used by state legislature towards charity funds for positive causes, and the Powerball lottery has donated nearly $882 million itself since 2002.
+The money retained by the MSLA is used by state legislature towards charity funds for positive causes.

-The Powerball is able to boast the biggest ever jackpot giveaway of $590 million for a single ticket holder.
+The Powerball is able to boast one of the biggest jackpot giveaways of $590 million for a single ticket holder.
 To put that into context, that amount is what the 20 poorest countries in the world combined spend annually on health and education.